NuriddinovMA/Charm/README.md

    * [global], [simulation] and [preprocessing] sections - past the values from the ini-file created in the second step;
    * [SVs] section
      - "path_to_svs_list" - the path to the your file the description of rearrangments;
-     - "simulation_id" - the unique id of simulated rearrangment from your SVs list;
+     - "simulation_id" - the unique id of simulated rearrangment from your file the description of rearrangments;
    * [wild_type]
      - replica_ids - use any TWO values from the ini-file create in the second step;
 3) run